Hveravellir geothermal pool

 Access to Hveravellir is easy both from the south and the north:

-The Highland Road Nr.
-35 practically runs from Gullfoss and Geysir, two of the most famous landmarks and natural wonders in Iceland, to the Ring Road in the north.
-The drive length is about 170 kilometers, but the drive from Gullfoss to Hveravellir is approximately 80 kilometers.
-This is the easiest way to drive to Hveravellir.
-For most people who intend to drive this road and have not been here before, a visit to Hveradalir and Kerlingarfjöll is a must.
-In fact, stopping in Kerlingarfjöll for a night, hiking, and driving the next day to Hveradalir is a great choice.
+Highland Road No. 35 stretches from Gullfoss and Geysir, two of Iceland's renowned landmarks and natural marvels, to the Ring Road in the north.
+The journey covers about 170 kilometers, with the distance from Gullfoss to Hveravellir roughly 80 kilometers.
+This route offers the easiest access to Hveravellir.
+For those planning to drive this road for the first time, visiting Hveradalir and Kerlingarfjöll is essential.
+It is highly recommended to spend a night in Kerlingarfjöll, enjoy a hike, and then continue to Hveradalir the following day.

 Comments